kennersoft/kennercore/docs/en/administration/upgrading.md

     ![upgrade_page_available](../../_assets/upgrading/upgrade_page_available_en.png)

-    If your version of TreoCore is up-to-date you will get a corresponding message.
+    If your version of KennerCore is up-to-date you will get a corresponding message.

     ![upgrade_page_updated](../../_assets/upgrading/upgrade_page_upgdated_en.png)

 2. Run upgrade

-    Click "Upgrade" button to start upgrade process of your TreoCore system.
+    Click "Upgrade" button to start upgrade process of your KennerCore system.
 When process started you can view real time upgrade information in logs.

     ![upgrade_page_logs](../../_assets/upgrading/upgrade_page_logs_en.png)